-Evaporated milk: Each cup contains about 24 g of fat, (16 g of which is saturated fat), 64 mg of cholesterol, 24 g of carbohydrate (sugars), 16 g of protein.
-Saturated fats are highly unhealthy because they increase a person’s risk of heart disease.
-It contain calcium (64% of DV) and low amount of vitamin A.
+Evaporated milk: Each cup contains about 24 g of fat, (16 g of which is saturated fat), 64 mg of cholesterol, 24 g of carbohydrate (sugars), 16 g of protein, calcium (64% of DV) and low amount of vitamin A. Saturated fats are highly unhealthy because they increase a person’s risk of heart disease and is highly discouraged in people with high cholesterol, hypertension, stroke among others.7,8,9

-Malt beverage: The typical malt beverage contains water, added sugars, malted barley, malted sorghum, sorghum, colour (E150C), hops, natural flavourings and Foam Stabilizer.
-Some malt companies may fortify them with low amounts of calcium, Vitamins A, B1, B3, B5, B6 and C. However none is known to contain folic acid or iron.
+Malt beverage: The typical malt beverage contains water, added sugars, malted barley, malted sorghum, sorghum, color (E150C), hops, natural flavorings and Foam Stabilizer.
+Some malt companies may fortify them with low amounts of calcium, Vitamins A, B1, B3, B5, B6 and C. However none is known to contain folic acid or iron.10,11

-Based on the analysis of the constituents, neither malt beverage nor evaporated milk alone or as a mix should be taken as blood tonic.
+Based on the analysis of the constituents, neither malt beverage nor evaporated milk alone or as a mix contains folic acid nor iron, both of which are necessary for blood production.
+As such they should never be taken as blood tonic.

 Treatment For Anemia

-To know if you indeed have anemia, your doctor will order some basic diagnostic tests like complete blood cell count (CBC) with or without blood iron levels.
-Once you have been diagnosed with anemia, your doctor will recommend the most appropriate treatment, typically supplements containing iron, in its ferrous form, folic acid and vitamin B12.
-To enhance the absorption into the body, take the iron supplement with a half a glass of orange juice or vitamin C.
+To know if you indeed have anemia, visit your doctor.
+They will order some basic diagnostic tests like complete blood cell count (CBC), iron studies among other test.
+Once you have been diagnosed with anemia, your doctor will recommend the most appropriate treatment, typically supplements containing iron, in its ferrous form, folic acid and vitamin C and B12.12,13,14,15.

 Is Milk or Malt Mix Bad Then?